animus-liber/udacity-fend-classic-arcade-game-clone/README.md

 #### The Objective
 You shall reach the "Golden Star Beam" on the river without being eaten by those speeding bugs coming out of nowhere.<br />
 But be careful!
 The current is strong and the "Golden Star Beam" cannot beam you up if you're wet.
-(The technology needs imporvement... we know..)<br />
+(The technology needs improvement... we know..)<br />
 Once you reached the "Golden Star Beam, the game is won".

 #### Controls